surmwill/recycler_unity/README.md

 The root of all of entries is a `VerticalLayoutGroup` with a `ContentSizeFitter`.
 Every time an entry is added, removed, or resized we need to trigger a recalculation of the size of the entire list.
 This beckons problems.

 1.)
 Performance problems: `VerticalLayoutGroup` size recalculations propagate.
-If a child entry also has a `VerticalLayoutGroup` then it recalculates its size (going down its subtree) and reports that back to the root.
+If a child entry also has a `VerticalLayoutGroup` (or more specificially, an `ILayoutElement` or `ILayoutController`) then it recalculates its size (going down its subtree) and reports that back to the root.
 Likely our entries don't change size that often and this is wasted recalculation.
 Instead, except during explicitly defined times (binding, manual size recalculation calls), we disable all `LayoutGroups` of all the children.
 This cuts the propagation.

 Importantly, we still allow things to be auto-sized by enabling these components during binding and manual size recalculation calls: we enable any `LayoutGroups` and `ContentSizeFitters` on the child during this time, trigger a layout recalculation of just that child which sets its `RectTransform` values accordingly, then disable those components and treat the child like any other plain `RectTransform`.